willipwk/willipwk.github.io/content/post/LLM-VLM-VLA/index.md

 ### Moravec's Paradox

 Finally, I want to talk a bit more on Moravec's Paradox:
-> "it is comparatively easy to make computers exhibit adult level performance on intelligence tests or playing checkers, and difficult or impossible to give them the skills of a one-year-old when it comes to perception and mobility"
+> it is comparatively easy to make computers exhibit adult level performance on intelligence tests or playing checkers, and difficult or impossible to give them the skills of a one-year-old when it comes to perception and mobility

 If we take the perspective of turing machine, we may get some intuition of Moravec's Paradox.
 We human summarizes knowledge from real world into a compact set of symbols, which is language.
 But once we try to incoporate richer and low-level observation from real world such as visual data and action data, the set of symbol grows exponentially.
 As a consequence, the computation problem becomes much harder, and requires much larger amounts of data to find approximate algorithm to solve it.